Explore ARCALYST® (rilonacept) resources and FAQs

 An imaging test of the heart that uses sound waves to produce an image that shows how well your heart is working.
 It will also show if there is extra fluid in the pericardium.

 A common test where electrodes are placed on the chest to check the rhythm of your heart.
-It can detect specific rhythm changes that can occur during pericarditis or recurrent pericarditis.
+It can detect specific rhythm changes that can occur during first episode or recurrent pericarditis.
 This test also helps to rule out cardiovascular conditions such as a heart attack.

 A blood test that uses certain red blood cells (erythrocytes) to measure inflammation in the body.